Bernard S. Cohen: Loving vs. Virginia

 On April 10, 1967, only a few years out of law school, Cohen argued as a volunteer cooperating attorney for the ACLU on behalf of the petitioners Richard and Mildred Loving in the case of Loving v.
 Virginia before the Supreme Court of the United States.
 Cohen's co-counsel was fellow Virginian Philip Hirschkop, who had also recently completed law school at Georgetown.

 Richard Loving was a white construction worker, and Mildred was of both black and native American origins according to her attorneys, though in 2004 she claimed Native American-Rappahannock and not African ethnic origins.
 The Lovings were married in Washington, D.C., in 1958.
-Upon returning to their home in Caroline County, Virginia, six weeks after their marriage, they were arrested and charged with violating Virginia's anti-miscegenation law, a felony carrying a potential penalty of between one to five years' imprisonment.
+Upon returning to their home in Caroline County, Virginia, six weeks after their marriage, they were arrested and charged with violating Virginia's anti-miscegenation law, a felony carrying a potential penalty of between one and five years' imprisonment.
 At the time of the Lovings' wedding, twenty-four states banned interracial marriage.
 The couple were sentenced to one year in prison, with the sentences suspended on condition that they leave the state for 25 years.
 At one point, according to attorney Hirschkop, Mildred, though five months pregnant and the mother of a young child, was held in a small dirty jail cell for the better part of a month.
 After the passage of the Civil Rights Act of 1964, Mildred wrote U.S Attorney General Robert F. Kennedy, inquiring whether the new federal law would allow her and her husband to live in Virginia again.
 Kennedy forwarded the letter to the ACLU office in Washington.

 Supreme Court ruling in Loving vs. Virginia

 On June 12, 1967, the Supreme Court rendered its unanimous decision overturning a Virginia Supreme Court ruling that affirmed the couple's convictions for violating Virginia's Racial Integrity Act of 1924, which had outlawed interracial marriage.
 The opinion declared that bans on interracial marriage were unconstitutional, depriving both partners of equal protection under the law, as guaranteed by the U.S. Constitution's Fourteenth Amendment.
-The decision rejected he authority of any state to create a law limiting the right to marry on the basis of race, or to enforce such laws where they existed.
+The decision rejected the authority of any state to create a law limiting the right to marry on the basis of race, or to enforce such laws where they existed.

 The Supreme Court ruling effectively voided existing interracial marriage laws in 15 mostly Southern states, including all the states of the former Confederacy.
 A few states, notably Alabama, nevertheless failed to repeal their anti-miscegenation laws, though they could no longer be enforced.
 Alabama did not officially repeal its ban on interracial marriage until 2000, when the voters in a special election struck an anti-miscegenation clause from the state constitution.
 After the Loving ruling, Alabama continued to enforce its interracial marriage laws until 1970.

 Richard Loving died aged 41 in 1975 in Caroline County, Virginia, killed by a drunk driver.
 Mildred Loving died of pneumonia on May 2, 2008, in Milford, Virginia, aged 68.